Microsoft-TrainingKits/HOL-ProvisioningAWindowsAzureVMPS/HOL.md

 	> **Note:** _The list of available image files is displayed.
 In this task, you will use a command to retrieve the name of the latest Windows Server 2012 image available._

-1. In the PowerShell ISE window, type or copy the following commands.
+1. In the PowerShell ISE window, type or copy the following commands to create a new virtual machine with the specified settings, using the virtual network created previously.

-	> **Note:** Make sure to replace [YOUR-SERVICE-NAME] in the $svcname variable below with a new name to create a new hosted service.
+	> **Note:** Make sure to replace [YOUR-SERVICE-NAME] in the $svcname variable below with a new unique name to create a new hosted service.
 Additionally, replace the [YOUR-ADMIN-USERNAME] and  [YOUR-ADMIN-PASSWORD] placeholders with credentials of your choice.

 	````PowerShell
 	# Defines image name